Last Updated on March 2, 2021 by Shaun Snapp

 SAP & IoT

 It is also worth commenting as an aside, and in the IoT context, that while SAP is certainly active in the IoT space (for example, SAP Leonardo), the company does not appear to be as committed to open source technology as some other vendors active in the IoT space.

 Now here I have to disagree with Bloor.
-However, I disagree with Bloor in a way that strengthens Bloor’s overall case.
-For those interested in the details, they are covered in the article Why SAP’s Leonardo Seems so Fake.
+However, I’m afraid I have to disagree with Bloor in a way that strengthens Bloor’s overall case.
+Those interested in the details are covered in the article Why SAP’s Leonardo Seems so Fake.

 Multiple Implementations of S/4HANA?